 As we enter our elder years, we come to understand more about the circle of life.
 Life is a journey; one that is unique to every individual.
 Although everyone takes different paths to their elder years, the goals of individuals typically remain similar.
 Most seek happy, long, meaningful lives that they have had the pleasure to share with loved ones.

-Although most seek to live long, healthy lives into their later years, this unfortunately isn’t always part of life’s plan.
+Unfortunately, this isn’t always part of life’s plan.
 Individuals often are forced to deal with diseases such as Alzheimer’s, Dementia, Stroke, Parkinson’s, Diabetes, Multiple Sclerosis, and many others.
 These words strike fear into not only the individuals diagnosed with these diseases, but their families as well.

-I have created numerous articles regarding key elder law issues that many individuals have.
+I have created numerous articles regarding key elder law questions and legal issues that many individuals have.
 These include:

 - A Consumer’s Guide to Understanding and Protecting Nursing Home Residents’ Rights;